-Policy C-PA-4e: To facilitate access for all, provide free parking, subject to reasonable restrictions, at those public access points on the Coast which do not contain substantial developed access facilities.
-(New)
+Policy C-PA-4d: Maintain and provide free parking, subject to reasonable restrictions, at all public access points on the coast which do not contain special facilities in excess of restrooms, parking, gated access, trash enclosures, informational kiosks, and other minor amenities.
+If user fees are implemented for any coastal park areas, encourage discounts to County residents.
+(New GP2020 Revised)